Jank14/Jank14.github.io/pages/outreach_talks.md

 <li> Worked as Google AI Explorer Instructor, teaching ML at 3 levels to college students through various sessions for a semester </li>
 <li> Conducted Introductory Session on jobs in ML and how I got in as Machine Learning Engineer through LILA Poonawalla Foundation. </li>
 <li> Organised Mentorship program through PCCOE ACM-W so as to guide students about curriculum as well as career and scholarship opportunities </li>
-<li> Organised First Event of PCCOE - ACMW engima for Women and Allies for learning and development for 2 days.
+<li> Organised First Event of "PCCOE ACMW" ENIGMA for Women and Allies for learning and development for 2 days.</li>
 <li> Selected and attended ACM Summer School from whole India for cybersecurity Summer school </li>
 </ul><br>